This is the 3rd and final column in a series on List Building.

-A pop-up form is just a bit of code that you can create by using landing page software or in some cases your autoresponder software.
+A pop-up form is a code you can create by using landing page software or sometimes your autoresponder software.

 Some good software to look at is LeadPages for landing page software which integrates with many types of email marketing autoresponder services.

 Pop-up forms can be placed sitewide or even be page specific.
 I recommend that you use both types of options.
-Having a sitewide opt-in offer is a great way to capture people who come to your site’s homepage directly, and a specific freebie should be offered based on each page’s content.
+Keeping a sitewide opt-in offer is a important way to capture people who arrive to your site’s homepage directly, and a specific freebie should be offered based on each page’s content.

 There are some best practices to use when incorporating pop up forms as part of your in-content list building.

 Don’t make your pop up boring.
 Instead, make them beautiful with color, good graphic design principles, and with a clear offer.
 Think of it as an advertisement for your opt-in offer and not just as a pop-up form.
 Make the message and the intent of the pop up clear by keeping it simple but hard to ignore.

 Responsive design today should be automatic but there is still some technology out there (and templates) that aren’t responsive and will not look right on mobile.
 Double check how the pop-up form looks on various devices and make sure it works.

 Be very consistent with your branding on all your forms.
 Branding can consist of fonts, colors, and other aspects of your website.
 Make each pop up look like it belongs to your site and isn’t an afterthought.

 - Use the Right Tools

 There are great tools out there that will make your pop up forms look better and even work better to deliver the opt-ins seamlessly to your audience.
 The right software, plugin, and systems will make it all easier for you and more effective too.